Frequently Asked Questions

 Note: We are open to talented and passionate people who are curious about the world and want to leave a positive mark on it.
 So if you have any doubts as to whether you are the right person for the program… do apply.
 Remember – if you never try, you will never know.

-The application process to the 2017 edition of the Academy will start soon.
-Sign up to our newsletter and don’t loose any information.
+Dates of the application process to the Academy are always communicated in advance via our newsletter and through our social media channels.
+Sign up to our newsletter and don’t lose any information.

 Both ways are possible.
 However, nominations give you a slightly higher probability of success.
 We will always choose the best candidate.
 However, if we face a choice between two equally good candidates we will choose the one nominated rather the one who applied through open procedure.